 - 1 large egg, room temperature

 - 1 teaspoon vanilla extract

-- 1/4 cup buttermilk or whole milk with 1 teaspoon lemon juice added, room temperature
+- 1/4 cup buttermilk, room temperature (or substitute whole milk with 1 teaspoon lemon juice or vinegar added)

 - Preheat oven to 350F.
 Lightly grease one 6-inch round cake pan then line the bottom with parchment paper.

 - Add about an inch of water to a pan and bring to a simmer.
 Turn off the heat and place a heatproof bowl over top.
 Add the chopped chocolate and melt until smooth.
 Remove from the heat and cool for 10 minutes.